fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 - The Fleetd Chrome extension must be force-installed by enterprise policy in order to have full access to the host's data.
 - More tables will be added in https://github.com/fleetdm/fleet/issues/11037

+## Required access
+In order to function properly, the ChromeOS extension requests permission to use the following Chrome APIs:

+- activeTab
+- alarms
+- cookies
+- enterprise.deviceAttributes
+- enterprise.hardwarePlatform
+- enterprise.networkingAttributes
+- enterprise.platformKeys
+- gcm
+- history
+- identity
+- identity.email
+- idle
+- loginState
+- management
+- privacy
+- proxy
+- platformKeys
+- sessions
+- storage
+- system.cpu
+- system.display
+- system.memory
+- system.storage
+- unlimitedStorage
+- tabs

+If any of these APIs are disabled, tables relying on that data will not return results as expected.

+> The [`enterprise.hardware_platform` API](https://chromeenterprise.google/policies/#EnterpriseHardwarePlatformAPIEnabled) is disabled by default and must be explicitly enabled.
+Without this API, the extension cannot gather hardware information from the host.

 ## Debugging ChromeOS
 To learn how to debug the Fleetd Chrome extension, visit [here](https://fleetdm.com/docs/contributing/testing-and-local-development#fleetd-chrome-extension).